matthewninja/simpletab/README.md

 # Simple Tab

 Simple Tab is a Google Chrome extension that transforms your new tab into a beautiful and minimalistic image.
+You can get this extension at the [Chrome Web store.](https://chrome.google.com/webstore/detail/simple-tab/onmajccknmlhmaclaeplheoehfknefma)

 ### Features